UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 #### General health terms, combined with LMCs

+For many health terms, some of the results may be about animals or plants; thus some of the search terms are combined with terms for humans.
+It is otherwise very difficult to remove all results, for example, some about fish or cattle health in LMCs may be included.
+Can this be considered ok?

 `health` and `medical` covers health care, services, education, rights, workers, coverage, sexual/mental/occupational health.
-However, as "health" can be used in other fields (ecosystem health), specific terms are included in the first phrase, while "health" generally is combined with human terms.
-`disease` covers a number of categories of disease (e.g. communicable disease), but these are occasionally duplicated anyway.
+However, as "health" can be used in other fields (ecosystem health), specific phrases are included in the first phrase, while "health" generally is combined with human terms.
+The same applies to `disease`, which covers a number of categories of disease (e.g. communicable disease).
+Phrases are included in the first part, while it is combined with human terms in the second part.
 `therapy` covers various types (art, music, medicinal)

-Specific diseases added from SDG3
+Specific diseases, health care occupations etc. added from SDG3

-List of countries includes all except high-income countries.
+Countries includes all except high-income countries.

 ```
 TS=